 - Bridgeman growth of pure, highly homogeneous crystals.

-With an emphasis on developing structure-property relationships in complex materials, measurements in our group focus on structural determination using X-ray diffraction and detailed magnetic, transport, and thermodynamic characterization of samples.
+With an emphasis on developing structure-property relationships in complex materials and interfaces, measurements in our group focus on structural determination using X-ray diffraction and detailed electronic, magnetic, transport, and thermodynamic characterization of samples.